maxrantil/maxrantil/README.md

 </p>

 <p align="center">
-  🌱 I'm currently diving deep into <b>React</b> to construct more dynamic and interactive web applications, and I'm exploring the world of <b>Bitcoin</b> to unravel its revolutionary potential.
+  🌱 As part of my internship at Ericsson, I'm currently immersing myself in <b>Kubernetes</b>, focusing on developing robust bare-metal solutions to enhance infrastructure efficiency and scalability.
 </p>

 <p align="center">